wutdequack/tp/docs/DeveloperGuide.md

 This information in both classes is then stored in `Elderly` class.

-UML Diagram of the interaction between classes is shown below :
+UML Diagram of the interaction between classes is shown below:
 ![Screenshot](https://user-images.githubusercontent.com/70097982/138797711-e0545ea3-c0bd-48fc-9e28-48a2814e255f.png)

 #### Interaction of Classes